junxit/us-congress-bills-114/metadata.md

 - 2015-09-09 — Resolution provides for consideration of 3 measures: H. Res.
 411; H.R.3460; and H.R.
 3461.
 - 2015-09-09 — The House Committee on Rules reported an original measure, H. Rept.
 114-259, by Mr. Sessions.
 - 2015-09-09 — The House Committee on Rules reported an original measure, H. Rept.
 114-259, by Mr. Sessions.
+- 2015-09-10 — Considered as privileged matter. (consideration: CR H5882-5891)
+- 2015-09-10 — DEBATE - The House proceeded with one hour of debate on H. Res.
+412.
+- 2015-09-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-09-10 — On agreeing to the resolution Agreed to by the Yeas and Nays: 243 - 186 (Roll no. 491). (text: CR H5882)
+- 2015-09-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 243 - 186 (Roll no. 491).(text: CR H5882)
+- 2015-09-10 — The previous question was ordered without objection. (consideration: CR H5890)